(Updated from the original version)

 All three systems said their requirements for proof of full vaccination include staffers working remotely.

 Trinity Health set a deadline of Sept.
 21 for proof of full vaccination; for SSM Health and Mercy the deadline is Sept.
-30. The systems said the dates were picked to allow time for workers to get shots and for those inoculations to be in full effect.
+30; and for Ascension it is Nov.
+12. The systems said the dates were picked to allow time for workers to get shots and for those inoculations to be in full effect.

 Lundstrom said Trinity Health had given well over a million vaccines in the 22 states where it operates by early July.
 Access to vaccines is not an issue for staff, she said, noting that in many places, the shots are available on a walk-in basis.